awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 ### Limit Clause<a name="unload-usage-limit-clause"></a>

-The SELECT query cannot use a LIMIT clause in the outer SELECT\.
+The SELECT query can't use a LIMIT clause in the outer SELECT\.
 For example, the following UNLOAD statement will fail:

 ```
 unload ('select * from venue limit 10')